Skip to content

 • Tailored pentesting tools: Athena OS provides pentesting tools classified by Cyber Roles.
 Each role consists of a Cyber Security domain where the several tools are distributed on.
 These tools are continuously maintained in order to improve the efficiency of their usage and kept updated for getting a cleaned and secured environment.

-• Minimalist Approach: pentesting packages and services are not preinstalled.
+• Minimalist: pentesting packages and services are not preinstalled.
 This minimalist approach allows for greater control over system resources and reduces unnecessary bloat, resulting in faster performance and more efficient resource utilization.

 • Comprehensive documentation: extensive documentation which covers installation guides, troubleshooting tips, package management, system configuration, and more.
 The documentation is renowned for its accuracy, clarity, and helpfulness, making it a valuable resource for both beginners and experienced users.